-Currently, all Portland traffic calming projects go through a petition process whereby residents must first present a petition to request a project.
-The PWD staff evaluates each project to determine if certain criteria are met before issuing a determination of finding.
+Currently, most Portland traffic calming projects are subject to a petition process, in which residents must first present a petition to request a project.
+DPS staff evaluates each project to determine if certain criteria are met before issuing a determination of finding.
 Some projects do not pass this test and are not considered further.
-Some projects have been installed anyway, at the request of a City Councilor.
-Other projects have passed the engineering tests and were installed.
-During the time this study was being done, a different process for installing stop signs outside the traffic calming ordinance process was established.
+Other projects passed the engineering tests and were subsequently installed.